-Ever wondered what tools and resources I use?
+Ever wondered what college student resources and tools I use?
 If so, you’re in the right place!

 Below, you’ll find a list of things I’ve found extremely helpful for being successful in college, as well as adulthood.
 Please note that some of the links may be affiliate links, meaning I will receive a small commission if you purchase something through one of the links.
 This comes at no cost to you and helps me to continue making Chase the Write Dream even better!